 Doctoral scholarships are awarded (based on merit) upon entry or continuation into the doctoral program.
-We have included the number of University of Toronto graduate students receiving peer-reviewed doctoral scholarships from the Social Sciences and Humanities Research Council (SSHRC), Natural Sciences and Engineering Research Council (NSERC), the Canadian Institutes of Health Research (CIHR), as well as Vanier Canada Graduate Scholarships and Pierre Elliott Trudeau Scholarships.
+We have included the number of University of Toronto graduate students receiving top tier doctoral scholarships (Canada Graduate Scholarships and Vanier Canada Graduate Scholarships) from the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council (NSERC), and the Canadian Institutes of Health Research (CIHR), as well as Pierre Elliott Trudeau Scholarships.

-Figure B-2-b Prestigious Canadian Doctoral Scholarships, Percentage Share, 2003-2013
+Figure B-2-b Prestigious Canadian Doctoral Scholarships, Percentage Share, 2005-2014